Where to watch Quiet on Set in the UK

 What is ‘Quiet on Set’ episode 5 about?

-On 26 March, Investigation Discovery announced that a fifth bonus episode of Quiet on Set: The Dark Side of Kids TV will be released in early April.
-The episode, titled Breaking the Silence, will build on the revelations explored in the first four episodes, with a discussion led by journalist Soledad O’Brien on where the industry was in the early 2000s and where it goes from here.
+Investigation Discovery released a fifth bonus episode of Quiet on Set: The Dark Side of Kids TV on Sunday 8 April.
+The episode, titled Breaking the Silence, builds on the revelations explored in the first four episodes, with a discussion led by journalist Soledad O’Brien on where the industry was in the early 2000s and where it goes from here.

 If you are a child and you need help because something has happened to you, you can call the NSPCC free of charge on 0800 1111.
 You can also call the NSPCC if you are an adult and you are worried about a child, on 0808 800 5000.
 The National Association for People Abused in Childhood (Napac) offers support for adults on 0808 801 0331.